 Decline in Hiring

-Understanding how and why the bottom fell out of hiring in this industry during such a relatively brief interval requires a historical perspective.
+Understanding how and why the bottom fell out of hiring in this industry requires a historical perspective during such a relatively brief interval.

 The Great Recession

-Almost every article about the decline of MBA recruitment by investment banks and financial services firms begins with the Great Recession and the impact that global economic collapse continues to wield not only on Wall Street’s anemic hiring practices but also on current MBA job candidates themselves.
+Almost every article about the decline of MBA recruitment by investment banks and financial services firms begins with the Great Recession and the impact that the global economic collapse continues to wield on Wall Street’s anemic hiring practices and current MBA job candidates themselves.

 After all, this generation of MBA graduates vividly remembers the September 2008 network news footage of all the fired Lehman Brothers employees carrying their “banker’s boxes” full of personal belongings out of bank headquarters in New York.
 The venerable 158-year-old Lehman Brothers—one of the largest investment banks in the country at the time—filed the largest Chapter 11 bankruptcy petition in history in the U.S. with $613 billion in debt because of the firm’s massive, derivative-leveraged exposure to the torrent of subprime mortgage defaults.
 Lehman’s bankruptcy then kicked off the 2008 global financial crisis.

 For young people considering careers on Wall Street, Lehman’s collapse shocked them in ways that the Kennedy assassination shocked an earlier generation not that many years before.
 TransparentCareer co-founder Kevin Marvinac suggests that the continuing downfall in popularity of financial services roles is a sign of the times.
 Most current MBAs, he explained to Poets & Quants, were college undergraduates during or immediately following the financial crisis.
 “I remember being a finance major in college and thinking, ‘Wow, I have no interest in banking anymore after watching the Lehman Brothers debacle.
 The ensuing hiring freezes didn’t help either.”